splunk/observability-workshop/content/en/s4r/6-apm/4-apm-service-breakdown.md

 {{% notice title="Exercise" style="green" icon="running" %}}

-* Click on any one of the `v350.10` red circles to select it.
+* Click on the outer main box that surrounds the 3 red circles, the box will become highlighted.

 {{% /notice %}}